Falling stock markets are dominating the financial press at the moment. Have you heard all the panic in the media? Crazy right?

 Falling Stock Markets

-In the past couple of weeks we have seen falling stock markets around the world.
-To date markets in most countries are off around 10% from the highs.
+In the past couple of weeks we have seen falling stock markets all around the world, accept China!!!!!
+To date markets in most countries have fallen more than 20% from the highs.
+In most cases these highs were new all time records.

-Now when we say a period of time, the US has been in a ten year bull market, which is a long time in stock markets.
+Now when we say a period of time, the US has been in a more than ten year bull market, which is a long time in stock markets.

 Normally after a correction, the buyers quickly return and push prices back to the highs and even beyond.